We encourage city residents to help reduce the amount of chemical pesticides and fertilizer they use.

 However, under the Pesticide Free initiative, Salt Lake City Parks & Public Lands is piloting organic land care methods at several parks.

-In 2017, Salt Lake City began testing organic management methods on two local parks, with the goal of adding more City properties.
+In 2017, Salt Lake City began testing organic management methods at Laird and Madsen parks.

-In 2019, we then began the transition of two fields at the Regional Athletic Complex and one field at Westpointe Park.
+In 2019, Public Lands began testing organic methods at two fields at the Regional Athletic Complex and one field at Westpointe Park.